Zeyton-co/react-froala-editor/README.md

 ### Methods

-If you have [a ref to a ReactFloaraEditor node](https://facebook.github.io/react/docs/more-about-refs.html), see example below.
+If you have [a ref to a ReactFroalaEditor node](https://facebook.github.io/react/docs/more-about-refs.html), see example below.

 You will be able to invoke the following methods: